Topological Holography: Towards a Unification of Landau and Beyond-Landau Physics: Topological holography: Applications

-\newl Note that if a generic Hamiltonian $H[\{t_{\mbs{d}}\}]$ \eqref{eq:GeneralGSymmetricHamiltonian} is gapped, it must either be in a phase labelled by a Lagrangian subgroup $\mcal{L}$ or sits at a first-order transition and has ground-state degeneracies.
+Note that if a generic Hamiltonian $H[\{t_{\mbs{d}}\}]$ \eqref{eq:GeneralGSymmetricHamiltonian} is gapped, it must either be in a phase labelled by a Lagrangian subgroup $\mcal{L}$ or sits at a first-order transition and has ground-state degeneracies.
 We will see examples of this later.
 By gapped phase, we always exclude such first-order transitions.

-\newl We will call the group structure of a Lagrangian subgroup $\mc L$ the \textit{fusion structure} of the corresponding gapped phase.
+We will call the group structure of a Lagrangian subgroup $\mc L$ the \textit{fusion structure} of the corresponding gapped phase.
+To preempt any potential confusion, we want to emphasize that the term ``fusion structure" here should not be confused with the fusion category underlying a gapped boundary phase.
+In the following, we will see that for a given finite Abelian group $G$ and the associated fusion group $\mcal{A}\simeq G\times G$, the Lagrangian subgroups $\mcal{L}\subset \mcal{A}$ may have different group-like structures that are not necessarily isomorphic to $G$ (although as a group, they all have the same order as $G$).
+The name fusion structure refers to the fact that it encapsulates the fusion rules of the condensed anyons associated with the given phase.
+This concept proves to be very useful in studying and constraining the action of dualities on various phases, as we will illustrate in the ensuing sections, and thus merits a special designation.
 Following the discussion around \eqref{eq:StringOrderParameterCondensation}, we can interpret this fusion structure as the algebra of order parameters for the gapped phase.
 From the same line of argument as above, we can see that the two Lagrangian subgroups $\mc L$ and $\mc L^\vee = \sigma\cdot\mc L$ must be isomorphic as groups.
 In other words, we can conclude that only gapped phases with the same fusion structure can be dual to each other.
 Both of these phases have $\ms G$-symmetric Hamiltonians but the symmetry could be spontaneously broken to subgroups with different SPT twists $(\ms H_{\mcal{L}},\psi_{\mcal{L}})$ and $(\ms{H}_{\mcal{L}^\vee},\psi_{\mcal{L}^\vee})$.
 This information can be derived out of $\mcal{L}$ and $\mcal{L}^\vee$ and thus depends on more than their group structure; it depends on their specific embedding inside $\mcal{A}$.